cloudfoundry-attic/cf-docs/README.md

 If you have a minor change contribute via forking it modifying the files in /source/docs and make a pull request.

-If you want to be a docs collaborator - go to [https://www.pivotaltracker.com/projects/713283#](Pivotal Project for CF Docs)
+If you want to be a docs collaborator - go to [Pivotal Project for CF Docs](https://www.pivotaltracker.com/projects/713283#)

 **Discussion Groups**